 Her attention to history and local situations illuminates the ways in which colonialism and orientalist scholarship have obscured the power of indigenous rulers and shows how Klungkung, once Bali's paramount realm, was relegated to a peripheral corner of the Indonesian nation-state.
 Both as a story and as an example of interdisciplinary scholarship, this book should interest students of colonialism, anthropology, history, religion and Southeast Asia."About this title" may belong to another edition of this title.

 Paperback.
-Condition: Good.
+Condition: Fair.
 No Jacket.
-Pages can have notes/highlighting.
-Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
-Seller Inventory # G0226885828I3N00
+Readable copy.
+Pages may have considerable notes/highlighting. ~ ThriftBooks: Read More, Spend Less.
+Seller Inventory # G0226885828I5N00

 Seller: Midtown Scholar Bookstore, Harrisburg, PA, U.S.A.